AI, progress & app workflow

 What to do next

-For "How to use lighting context without turning progress into pressure", choose one low-pressure action: notice context such as sleep, hydration, and timing.
-Use the related Orena guide for "How to use lighting context without turning progress into pressure" when you want app support for that action.
-The useful signal for "How to use lighting context without turning progress into pressure" is whether the reader can pick a focus area before opening a full library with less uncertainty.
+For "Progress use: lighting context", choose one low-pressure action: notice context such as sleep, hydration, and timing.
+Use the related Orena guide for "Progress use: lighting context" when you want app support for that action.
+The useful signal for "Progress use: lighting context" is whether the reader can pick a focus area before opening a full library with less uncertainty.

 Evidence boundary